Type your paragraph here.

 The ADI applauds those members of Congress who have voted for large increases in funding for autism awareness and research.
 This much needed legislation is a refreshing contrast, to the statements of some Representatives and Senators, that they will not tell the National Institutes of Health on what conditions to spend money.

 As to this situation, when the number of people with a specific disease grows at a plague-like pace, special Congressional attention is certainly justified.
 Dysautonomia is tragically growing faster, we believe, than autism.
 However, dysautonomia research funding was cut several times prior to 2009.
-We pessimistically look forward to the 2024 and 2025 sessions of Congress further addressing this federal medical research crisis.
+We pessimistically look forward to the 2025 and 2026 sessions of Congress further addressing this federal medical research crisis.
 On the other hand, we are grateful for the National Institutes of Health's increased awareness of the need to assist people with forms of dysautonomia.
-On the other hand, our Michigan member of the House of Representatives, Hailey Stevens, has failed to follow up as to her commitment to have the House Appropriations Committee introduce a fiscal year 2024 five-million-dollar NFD research funding bill.

 In the interim, we compliment those members of Congress who voted for increased autism funding and supported an autism postage stamp.
 The postage stamp is an excellent way to increase disease awareness.